We Treat Sprains, Strains, And Tears In Dublin, Ireland

 Laser therapy works in a similar way to a graded-loading program, it promotes the body’s natural healing processes through light therapy.
 It works on a cellular level to increase mitochondrial density and ATP (energy) production in the cells of muscles, ligaments, tendons, or even bone, nerves, or blood vessels.

 Laser therapy is pain-free and each session only needs to last 15-20 to be effective.
-Our clients also find the warmth from the laser relaxing and smoothing.
+Our clients also find the warmth from the laser relaxing and soothing.

 Joint Traction & Spinal Decompression